jackiepurdue/paper-2019-amr-uba/manuscript.md

 ### Creation of phylogenies

 For each alignment under each AMR family under study, IQ-TREE multicore version 1.6.9 @JOWSuu8G was used to build a bootstrapped tree with -bb 1000 with the G+I+G4 model of substitution.
-Tree visualizations were created with ETE Toolkit version 3, and annotated with taxonomic information for each rank, and environmental and AMR data, based on information from the various metadata.
-(See supplemental).
+Tree visualizations were created with ETE Toolkit version 3.
+The trees were annotated with taxonomic information for each rank by using ETE’s NCBI taxonomy module to translate the names result set from the various databases to taxonomic identifiers.
+The taxonomic identifier was used to query NCBI's taxonomy database for the taxonomy information.
+In cases where there were multiple hits for genes, the most recent common ancestor was used to query the taxonomic information, therefore some leaves in the trees were annotated with only partial taxonomic information.

 ## Results